briedelosreyes/iautoagent-contractor-portal/DATABASE_CHANGELOG.md

 # Notes

 - The migration register is the authoritative sequence for future SQL query numbering.
-- The latest verified production migration is `36D.12`.
+- The latest verified production migration is `37.20`.
 - Inspection Queries `37.18` and `37.19` are completed and read-only.
-- The next available schema-changing migration number is `36D.13`.
+- The next planned migration is `38 – Create Payroll Notification Enqueue Function`.
 - Query 37 is superseded and must not be reused.
 - Inspection queries remain documented even when they do not modify the database.
 - Do not mark planned queries as applied until they have been successfully run in Supabase.